larson-group/clubb_release/LLM_prompts/SHORTCUTS.md

 - exact structural matching, or an idiomatic target-language rewrite
 - validation only, focused tests, or full comparison suites

+For `src/CLUBB_core` to `clubb_jax/src` work, use the JAX-specific shortcut below as the primary plan and use this Fortran-port prompt only as supplemental guidance for preserving source-file faithfulness.

+### JAXize CLUBB Core File

+Likely use when the user asks for things like:

+- JAX-ize a CLUBB_core file
+- port another CLUBB_core routine into `clubb_jax/src`
+- replace a `clubb_api` call in the JAX timestep path
+- wire a JAX port into `advance_clubb_core.py`
+- continue the same process used for `advance_xm_wpxp`

+Prompt:

+- `clubb_jax/CLUBB_CORE_JAX_FILE_GOAL_TEMPLATE.md`

+Before using, confirm whether the user wants:

+- a new file-level goal or only discussion
+- to start from the current repo file, the Fortran file, external CLUBB-JAX, or a combination
+- focused validation or the full JAX-vs-Fortran suite

 ### Format Fortran Routines

 Likely use when the user asks for things like: